HL7NZ/hpi/input/pagecontent/general.md

 * **Organisation**
   * Search for all organisations of a given type.

-These extract style searches default to return 10 records in the search result E.g. GET\<Endpoint>/Location?type=pharm will return the first 10 HPI facilites of type pharm.
+A search defaults to return 10 records in the search bundle E.g. GET\<Endpoint>/Location?type=pharm will return the first 10 HPI facilites of type pharm.

-To extend an extract style search to get all facilities returned there are two parameters to include _count and _offset.
+To increase the number of results returned, and to get all facilities returned there are two parameters to include _count and _offset.
 * _count - This search parameter is used to extend the search and has a limit of 50 search results.
-* _offset - This search parameter is used to get the next set of facilities
+* _offset - This search parameter is used to get the next set of search results

 E.g. For how to use these parameters
 * First request - GET\<Endpoint>/Location?type=pharm&_count=50